vsofat/me/about.md

 * Attended and reported on Congressional meetings, committee hearings and markups, and briefings regarding legislative issues
 * Composed memos and press releases for Legislative Staff regarding immigration, foreign affairs, labor, healthcare and education issues <br>

-<a href="https://www1.nyc.gov/site/manhattancb1/index.page"> Manhattan Community Board 1</a>, Representative
+<a href="https://www1.nyc.gov/site/manhattancb1/index.page" target="_blank"> Manhattan Community Board 1</a>, Representative
 * Serve as a member of the Youth & Education and Environmental Protection Committees
 * Host informational forums on particular youth and education issues affecting the constituency
 * Issue recommendations to the relevant governing agencies, elected officials, organizations